 Some people may not even have access to convenient, high-quality mental health services.
 A report by the National Council of Behavioral Health found that 38% of Americans had to wait a week or more for an appointment with a mental health provider, and 46% had to drive an hour or more to see a therapist who met their needs.

-The Problem with Poor Access to Mental Health Services
+The Problem With Poor Access to Mental Health Services

-Millions of people in the United States suffer from mental health disorders, both diagnosed and undiagnosed, and there’s no shortage of reasons why someone would have a hard time getting access.
+Millions of people in the United States suffer from mental health disorders, both diagnosed and undiagnosed, and there’s no shortage of reasons someone would have a hard time getting access.
 The consequences when a mental health disorder goes untreated — no matter how minor it is — can be dire.

 First, if you’re struggling with your mental health and you don’t get the right treatment, it’s highly likely your issues will get worse.
 Minor disorders can progress to major ones or manifest in new ways.
 Major disorders can become even more disruptive to a person’s life.

-Chronic mental health problems can cause people to change their lifestyle and neglect their physical health, increasing the risk for a range of new physical illnesses and disorders.
+In addition, chronic mental health problems can cause people to change their lifestyle and neglect their physical health, increasing the risk for a range of new physical illnesses and disorders.
 They can make you less equipped to find or keep employment, which increases the likelihood of poverty and homelessness.

 The Pros and Cons of Remote Therapy